-More disturbing than these are the questions raised by Sirius’s recollections of Snape from school and Rowling’s description of Snape, the teenager.
-In the cave in the mountains outside of Hogsmeade, Sirius tells Harry, Ron and Hermione:
+More disturbing than these are the questions raised by Sirius’s recollections of Snape from school and Rowling’s description of Snape the teenager.

 Where had a boy of eleven at the oldest learned the Dark Arts?
 Surely, it was not from his muggle father, or his mother, whose claim to fame was that she was the president of the Hogwarts Gobstone club.
 Was Voldemort, like Greyback, recruiting children?
 What coercions were Snape and his family enduring?

-In the Pensieve, as Harry sees the fifteen year old Snape leaving the Great Hall after the DADA OWL, shortly before his humiliation by James and Sirius, Rowling writes:
+In the Pensieve, as Harry sees the 15-year-old Snape leaving the Great Hall after the Defense Against the Dark Arts OWL, shortly before his humiliation by James and Sirius.